12 Absolutely Breathtaking Places to Visit in Helsinki

 9. Seurasaari Open-Air Museum

-The museum blends seamlessly with natural beauty—pristine forests with winding paths invite exploration.
-During midsummer, massive bonfires illuminate the night in continuation of pagan traditions that fascinate cultural travelers.
+The island blends history with natural beauty perfectly – pristine forests with winding paths invite exploration beyond just the buildings.
+During midsummer, massive bonfires light up the night in continuation of pagan traditions, which must be absolutely magical to witness.

 Step back in time at the Seurasaari Open-Air Museum, where history comes to life amidst nature's beauty